AdaKing82/AdaKing82.github.io/_posts/2025-12-16-IsJvmIndependent.md

 ---
 layout:     post
-title:      JVM internal mechanism menu
+title:      Is JVM platform independent or dependent?
-subtitle:   Acquire the how the JVM run step by step
+subtitle:   Maybe we are all misleaded by some java book
 date:       2025-12-16
 author:     Brother King
-header-img: img/JVM.jpg
+header-img: img/post-bg-rwd.jpg
 catalog: true
 tags:
     - JVM